February four.

 apparently she gave a very heavy personal attack on me.
 I later

-and read it.
-I thought it was funny and the board was -
+went up and read it.
+I thought it was funny and the

 that they would do that to somebody and I think they were just